The Protecting Innocent Families Act is supported by:

 Right to a Second Opinion

 Families have the right to seek a second medical opinion when an initial diagnosis of abuse or neglect is made.
-This provision is essential in preventing wrongful removals based on misdiagnoses or hasty conclusions, particularly in cases involving children with complex medical conditions that may be incorrectly misinterpreted as being caused by abuse or neglect.
+This provision is essential in preventing wrongful removals based on misdiagnoses or hasty conclusions, particularly in cases involving children with complex medical conditions that result in findings that can be mistaken as indications of abuse or neglect.

 -